xebialabs/overthere/README.md

 * Windows: `C:\Windows\krb5.ini`

 Alternatively, place the file somewhere else and add the following Java system property to the command line: `-Djava.security.krb5.conf=/path/to/krb5.conf`.
 Replace the path with the location of the file you just created.

+See [the Kerberos V5 System Administrator's Guide at MIT](http://web.mit.edu/kerberos/krb5-1.10/krb5-1.10.6/doc/krb5-admin.html#krb5_002econf) for more information on the `krb5.conf` format.

 <a name="cifs_host_setup_spn"></a>
 #### Kerberos - remote host